 “Quiet as a Bug,” Wartooth said to the air.

-“This is Shohang of Wanshi,” a voice said from the receiver.
+“This is Shohang,” a voice said from the receiver.
 “Do I speak with the dogo criminal Wartooth?”

 Wartooth looked for Bemar to strike again.
 He punched the window frame instead.
 Wood splintered from the frame.